DSPN/google-compute-engine-dse/buildimage/README.md

    * first update the disk image with the one you just created
    * update the image name
    * update the description
+   * optional - may need to pip install oauth2client